 Cinnamon Rolls

 Delicious cinnamon rolls, known as korvapuusti, are very popular and offered at bakeries and cafes.
 They are often served with coffee.
 They are not sticky or gooey as sometimes found in North America.
+The cinnamon roll is flavoured with cardamon and finished with pearl sugar.

-Delicious cakes, pastries and baked goods in the markets of Helsinki.
+Delicious cinnamon rolls, known as korvapuusti can be found in the markets of Helsinki.
 Photo Credit: Wendy Nordvik-Carr©

 Karelian Pies